 Red, White and Can

-Maria of Kinder Craze created this awesome project to get her Kindergarten class into the holiday spirit.
+Maria of Kinder Craze created this awesome project to get her kindergarten class into the stars-and-stripes spirit.
 Your kids will love layering the red, white and blue tissue paper to create their very own “stained glass” window, and this colorful craft doubles as great window décor for your July Fourth celebration.
 See the how-to here.